 If you wandered onto this page from the outside and are more interested in a summary of my current research you can instead look at my publications, the presentations I’ve given or a list of the honors and awards that I’ve received.

 Difficult problems are encountered in various different domains.
-Many interesting problems are provably computationally challenging (NP-hard and beyond).
+Many, if not most interesting problems are provably computationally challenging (NP-hard and beyond).
 Due to their abundance there have been much effort on coming up with good solution methods to them.
 During my PhD studies, I worked on developing Maximum Satisfiability as a generic framework for exactly solving NP-hard optimization problems.
 After finishing my degree, I have continued in this direction while also diversifying my research into other paradigms and solution approaches.

-In addition to developing exact algorithms that work well on “interesting instances” of NP-hard problems do indeed work well in some applications, my main interest in studying them is a desire to understand what exactly makes some problems complicated.
-As said, I do not believe P = NP and as such I do not believe that the study of exact solution approaches to NP hard problems will lead to a exact solution algorithm that runs in polynomial time on every instance.
-Instead I think that developing exact algorithms capable of solving smaller instances, could result in new and deep insights into computational complexity at large.
+In addition to developing exact algorithms that work well on “interesting instances” of NP-hard problems another reason for me to study such methods is a desire to understand what exactly makes some problems complicated.
+As said, I do not believe P = NP and as such I do not believe that the study of exact solution approaches to NP hard problems will lead to an exact solution algorithm that runs in polynomial time on every instance.
+Instead, I think that developing exact algorithms capable of solving the instances encountered in practical applications, could result in new insights into computational complexity at large.
 These insights could then be used in the development of approximative and local search algorithms that can in turn be used to solve instances of industrial sizes.
 Alternatively, exact solution methods can also be used as part of approximative algorithms, for example by first partitioning the search space and then solving the smaller partitions exactly.